algorandfoundation/algokit-cli/docs/architecture-decisions/2023-06-06_frontend-templates.md

 ![Diagram 2](assets/2023-06-06_frontend-templates/scenario_1.jpg)

-As demonstrated above the dev experience will consist of executing an `algokit init` command for the preffered backends and frontends.
+As demonstrated above the dev experience will consist of executing an `algokit init` command for the preferred backends and frontends.

 It gives user a choice and responsibility to then decide how to integrate the two components depending on their project needs.
 To improve this however, we should **additionally introduce a new utility** that will serve as a tool to automate linking with the typed client that backend templates will be generating.
 Implementation specific details can be discussed separately is it goes out of scope of this Architecture Decision Record.